kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/05_manual-testing-of-endpoints.md

 ```

 IntelliJ IDEA now allows us to run each of these individually or all together.
 In our case
-we want to run it individually.
+we want to run them individually.

 ## Running our server